uggla/PAServerDockerfile/README.rst

 -----------------------------
 PA server installation procedure is available at `EXODUS ESPORTS <http://exodusesports.com/guides/planetary-annihilation-dedicated-server-setup>`_.

-The dockerfile will try to automate and produce a system configuration similar as the above procedure.
+The dockerfile will try to automate and produce a system configuration similar as the result of above procedure.

 Variations from the initial procedure :